El-Arnault/Notebook-Utility/README.md

 ## Description

-Simplistic note tracker with command line interface based on JavaScript and Node.js.
+Simplistic note tracker with text-based user interface based on JavaScript and Node.js.

 Hope you will enjoy using it!